citp/privacy-policy-historical/b/br/bro/brother-usa.com.md

-> *The following text is extracted and transformed from the brother-usa.com privacy policy that was archived on 2006-12-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061212120034id_/http%3A//brother-usa.com/disclaimer.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the brother-usa.com privacy policy that was archived on 2007-04-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070426175928id_/http%3A//www.brother-usa.com/disclaimer.aspx) for the most accurate reproduction.*

-# default
+# Brother International - Privacy Statement

 |

-BROTHER INTERNATIONAL CORPORATION
+**BROTHER INTERNATIONAL CORPORATION
-PRIVACY STATEMENT
+PRIVACY STATEMENT**

-Overview
+**Overview**

 Brother International Corporation (“Brother” or “we”) is headquartered in Bridgewater, New Jersey (U.S.A) and knows that the privacy of personal information is an important concern to our customers and business associates (“you”, “users”, or “your”).